Public Protector called to probe Ramaphosa’s role in Simelane loan controversy

 “While a minister of justice does not make prosecutorial decisions or legal findings as the NPA and judges do, it is a position that still holds immense political power.

-Nyembezi felt that public trust in Ramaphosa was eroding as he appealed for “more time” to decide whether to act against Simelane over her loan.
+Nyembezi felt that public trust in Ramaphosa was eroding as he appealed for “more time” to decide whether to act against Justice Minister Thembi Simelane over her loan.

-Independent Media understands that the issue suddenly grabbed headlines when Simelane started asking questions about the process the NPA followed in enlisting the services of senior advocates Paul Pretorius and Matthew Chaskalson as “consultants” to assist the Investigating Directorate.
+The ANC’s step-aside rule seemed to have been ignored amid calls for Simelane to step aside.

-The NPA has maintained everything was above board despite revelations that the two failed to obtain a security clearance certificate.
+Meanwhile, calls have been growing in South Africa for Simelane to fall on her sword, following revelations of her alleged involvement in the grand looting of the now-defunct VBS Mutual Bank.